 Boundaries are like an impenetrable personal responsibility shield that keeps you connected, in healthy ways, to the people and events around you while maintaining an iron wall around your values.

 Boundaries don't require you to prove anything, explain anything, mount a case, or convince others to agree.
 Because boundaries are about personal values, they become a personal policy.
-Personal policies don't come with judgement or blame and don't need others to have the same position.
+Personal policies don't come with judgment or blame and don't need others to have the same position.

 Take this example